 Hearing aid technology levels are arbitrary levels set by suppliers and hearing aid retailers to separate hearing aids into different performance and hearing aid price categories.
 Different manufacturers have different levels and some have fewer or more levels.
-At Value Hearing & Tinnitus Solutions, we use 5 different levels to group different manufacturer’s technology into.
+At Value Hearing, we use 5 different levels to group different manufacturer’s technology into.
 They increase in price as they go up towards premium.

 Generally those hearing aids provided free of charge to pensioners under the office of Hearing Services Voucher scheme.